Video Game / 0 A.D.

 - Javelins On Fire: The Iberians have access to mounted javelineers that throw flaming projectiles.
 Their extra anti-building damage compensate for the Iberians' lack of siege weapons.

 - Molotov Boat: The only 'warship' available to the Iberians is the Fireship, a fishing ship that is on fire.

 - Right-Hand Attack Dog: The Brittons train war dogs.

-- Siege Engines: Like all the units, these are specific to each civilization.
+- Siege Engines: Like all the units, these are specific to each civilization with the exception of the Mauryans who doesn't use any.

 - Spiritual Successor: To the Age of Empires series.